confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

 For stream-table joins, KSQL assumes that the joining stream and table follow the event-time ordering exactly.
 Follow these steps to ensure that joins are
-synchronized: [TBD: Details on how to do these steps]:
+synchronized:

 #.
 Start the query, which starts consumers.
-TBD: sample statement
 #.
-Populate the table fully.
-This ensures that the table items exist when the stream events come in to trigger the join.
-TBD: sample statement
+Populate the table completely.
+This ensures that the table items exist when
+   the stream events come in to trigger the join.
 #.
-Populate the stream fully.
-TBD: sample statement
+Populate the stream completely.

 Table-Table Joins
 *****************